College Park Medical Malpractice Lawyer

 - Time is lost when diagnoses are missed or incorrect.
 When a patient has chest pain, a doctor may mistake it for heartburn when it’s a heart attack.
 A woman with aggressive cancer is assured that there is no need for concern.
 It’s too late by the time the truth is revealed.

 - Surgical errors result in long-lasting scarring.
 A physician performs surgery on the incorrect body portion.
 After surgery, a tool is left within.
 When a nerve is accidentally severed, what should have been a straightforward surgery becomes permanently disabled.
+Broken bones can also occur due to surgical mistakes or improper handling, leading to serious, life-altering injuries.

 - Medication errors can transform a drug into poison.
 A nurse provides the incorrect medication and confuses the charts of two patients.
 A patient who is allergic to anything is prescribed by a doctor.
 The incorrect dosage is given out by a pharmacist.
 A single slip-up can result in organ failure, mental damage, or worse.